zznate/instrumentation-example/README.md

 3. Select __VisualVM-MBeans__ (though we won’t use it in this tutorial, __Visual GC__ is handy as well)
 4. Restart __jvisualvm__

-Once __jvisualvm__ is running with the __VisiaulVM-MBeans__ plugin installed, start the demo application and attach __jvisualvm__ to the demo process.
+Once __jvisualvm__ is running with the __VisiaulVM-MBeans__ plugin installed, start the demo application and attach __jvisualvm__ to the demo process by:

-[process title]
+1. Selecting the "Launcher" process from the list in the __Applications__ pane
+2. You can verify we found the right process as it will display the arguments we invoked to start the demo [pic]

-### Examining Output of the Annotations
+### Examining The Demo Application Process
-Open up the details for: [detail tree] ...
+Now that we are attached to the demo process, let's look at the output of the annotations through the MBean interface (automatically created for us by wiring in the JmxReporter in our applcation context).
+In the __jvisualvm__ window:

+1. Select the __MBeans__ tab
+2. Expand the selection list for the __Annotated__ MBean in the __MBeans__ pane
+3. Expand the __AnnotatedInstrumentedBean__ to reveal the output from the Timed and ExceptionMetered annotations
+4. Similarly, expand the __someType__ bean to reveal the output of the Metered annotation

+Note that we were able to slot the Metered output into a different bean by adding a __type__ of "__someType__" when we declared the annotation.
+To have the output from Metered grouped with the other two annotations, remove the __type__ argument.

+Now that you have a feel for how the annotations present themselves via MBean, click around and explore the output (hitting refresh to update the statistics).
+The details present for each type of annotation will be explained in further detail below.

-## How to Add metrics To Your Code
+## Using Metrics With Your Code
 As previously mentioned, the Metrics API can be annotation driven.
 Dropping this into crucial parts of your code via such will therefore be straightforward.
 It really should not take you more than an hour to tackle the most critical paths of your code base.
 There are currently four different annotations avaialble in the Metrics API:

 - Metered
 - Timed (contains metered)
 - ExceptionMetered
-- Counter (not shown, but simple enough)
+- Counter (not shown in our example, but simple enough)

 The actual metric types available from the Metrics API are slightly different than the annotations.
 I'm not going into detail on them because they are already [well documented](http://metrics.codahale.com/manual/core/) and I'm of the school of thought that instrumentation should be as minimially invasive as possible.
 Thus our focus on the annotations.
-TODO ref. back to original scope of instrumentation in industry if possible

 ### A Note for CDI/IoC Users